 License information was derived automatically

 This dataset compiles available information on cases of gang violence, criminal activities, and human rights abuses in Haiti, including sexual and gender-based violence, as per the reporting requirements outlined in Security Council resolution 2743 (2024).
-The data spans from 2018 to 2024, capturing trends in intentional homicides, kidnappings, lynchings, and other violent crimes, disaggregated by gender and age group.
+The data spans from 2018, capturing trends in intentional homicides, kidnappings, lynchings, and other violent crimes, disaggregated by gender and age group.
 The dataset supports monitoring of the security and human rights situation in Haiti, informing interventions and policy-making processes aimed at improving civilian protection.

 These lidar data were collected between January 21st and January 27th, 2010, in response to the January 12th magnitude 7.0 Haiti earthquake.
 The data collection was performed by the Center for Imaging Science at Rochester Institute of Technology (RIT) and Kucera International under sub-contract to ImageCat, Inc., and funded by the Global Facility for Disaster Recovery and Recovery (GFDRR) hosted at the World Bank.
 All data are available in the public domain.